 After graduating from St. Peter's Preparatory School in Jersey City, Fleming spent a year in the United States Navy.
 He received a Bachelor's degree, with honors, from Fordham University in 1950.
 After brief stints as a newspaperman and magazine editor, he became a full-time writer in 1960.
 His first history book, Now We Are Enemies, an account of the Battle of Bunker Hill, was published that same year.
 It was an instant success, reviewed in more than 75 newspapers and featured as a main selection of the Literary Guild.

-Since then, Fleming has published numerous books about events and figures of the Revolutionary era.
-He has also written about other periods of American history, and has published more than twenty novels, including several best-sellers, set against various historical backgrounds.
+Over the next six decades, Fleming published numerous books about events and figures of the Revolutionary era.
+He also wrote about other periods of American history and published more than twenty novels, including several best-sellers, set against various historical backgrounds.

 Despite his ability to write so tellingly about the world of his youth, Fleming never wanted to be an Irish-American writer.
 "My whole idea was to get across that bridge and be an American writer," he says.

-Immersing himself in American history has helped him cross that bridge.
-Fleming has published acclaimed biographies of Thomas Jefferson and Benjamin Franklin.
-He has written extensively on the American Revolution and both World Wars.
-He has also written seven novels that trace the fortunes of a wealthy family, the Stapletons, through different historical periods.
+Immersing himself in American history helped him cross that bridge.
+Fleming published acclaimed biographies of Thomas Jefferson and Benjamin Franklin.
+He wrote extensively on the American Revolution and both World Wars.
+He also wrote seven novels that trace the fortunes of a wealthy family, the Stapletons, through different historical periods.
 “These novels are my exemplars of how people are hammered by history, tormented by it, absorbed by it,” he says.
 “They tell us a lot about the American experience.”